-Our first-ever student census took place from May 9 to 27.
-The information students and families shared will help us build on the work we are already doing to support equity, well-being and success for all students and provide a way to measure the impact of that work.
-Thank you to all who participated.
-Public reports will be posted on this page once available.
+Our first-ever student census took place from May 9 to 27, 2022.
+The information that students and families shared will help us build on the work we are already doing to support equity, well-being and success for all students and provide a way to measure the impact of that work.

-The survey collected student demographic and identity data, including information about language, gender, sexual orientation, race, ethnicity and more.
-It also includes questions about school experience.
+The survey collected student demographic and identity data, including information about language, gender, sexual orientation, race, ethnicity and more, including questions about school experience.

+The data was collected from a population level alongside other data we had previously collected, to identify systemic barriers that students face in our school system.
 Staff are not able to see individual student responses to the survey.
-The data was collected from a population level alongside other data we had already collected, to identify systemic barriers that students face in our school system.

 How we will use the data